ShmuelRonen/ComfyUI-FreeMemory/README.md

 Insert these nodes at strategic points in your workflow to free up memory.
 This can potentially allow for larger batch sizes or more complex operations without running out of resources.

 ### Basic Usage
-1. Add a FreeMemory node (Image, Latent, or Model) to your workflow.
+1. Add a FreeMemory node (Image, Latent, Model, or CLIP) to your workflow.
-2. Connect the appropriate input (image, latent, or model) to the node.
+2. Connect the appropriate input (image, latent, model, or CLIP) to the node.
 3. Connect the output to the next step in your workflow.

 ### Aggressive Mode